 A couple of days in, Jackson looked at the clock for the seventieth time.
-Only five past ten and the lawyer had only gotten through a twelfth of the files stacked in front of him.
+Only five past ten, and the lawyer had only gotten through a tenth of the files stacked in front of him.
 This might just kill Jackson, and his brothers, too.
 They’d been on edge, squabbling some, and were not feeling that brotherly love at all.

 Dylan stared at a spot on the wall behind Jackson.
 His baby brother had to be experiencing the same exhaustion he was.
 Killian drew small squares on a paper in front of him as if he was feeling boxed in, and Rogue just stared down at his lap.
 Was the guy texting or—more likely—playing poker at some online site?

 Jackson waited until Benner finished speaking and closed the folder he’d been reading from.
 When the man reached for another file, Jackson stood.

 Four heads swiveled to look up at him, three of them nearly mirror images of Jackson, except for hair and eye color.

 “Mr. Benner, I think me and my brothers here have gotten enough information for the time being.”

 A slow grin spread across Dylan’s face.

 Jackson hitched his thumbs in his front pockets.
 “I’m feeling like it’s time we four had a sit-down to discuss everything before we try to take in any more.”

 Killian clicked his pen closed and set it down.
 “For the first time all day, I think I agree with Jackson.”

 Across the table, Rogue glanced at each of his brothers, then stood.
 “I’m in favor of a break.”